pedronunomacedo/DB-Project/README.md

 # DB-Project
-Projects made during the course of Databases (DB) in FEUP.
+Project made during the course of Databases (DB) in FEUP.